Thraz/Project/Readme.txt

 The respective GAs can be ran in the same way, as each script also conatins an example.
 Parameters of every method and class can be edited b passing the initialiser new parameters or by tweaking the initialisation attributes in the scripts themselves.
+Note to speed up the running of GAs it would be adviable to comment out the hunt example